Orange-eat97/tp/docs/UserGuide.md

     `java -jar addressbook.jar`

 <br>
-About 10 seconds later, the CareLink interface will greet you with sample volunteer data so you can explore comfortably.
+About 10 seconds later, the CareLink interface will greet you with sample volunteer and beneficiary data so you can explore comfortably.

 ![Ui](images/Ui.png)